polgarp/polgarp.github.io/_pages/about.md

 I write sometimes about products and UX in 280 characters on [Twitter](https://twitter.com/polgarp).

 I frequently do talks on meetups, on various courses and I'm also open for [mentoring](http://uxcoffeehours.com/).

+## Contact me

+I'm available for coaching of designers and researchers.
+I also offer consulting for a limited time as a design leader: establishing design / research processes, hiring and training design team, leading discovery work.
+You can reach me on [hello@polgarp.com](mailto:hello@polgarp.com) for inquiries.